“it's like hammering into nothing when I speak it"

 Over the seven days the interview became a conversation, and the result was not a portrait of Ring, but of a friendship, of a shared territory.
 The interview took place six months before Ring’s death, an urgent time that seeped into the project.

 The book is partially a transcript of the interview in 2009.
-Redacted significantly, the spacing of the page holds the time and space of the interview, “keeping the time and rhythm” of the event.
+Redacted significantly, the spacing of the page holds the time and space of the interview, “keeping the connected rhythm” of the event.
 It becomes a score for the reader, with focus on the pacing and gaps between the written and the unwritten.